 Like the majority of financial services, chequing accounts also charge a monthly fee.
 However, many banks offer premium services without any charges, i.e., they have zero monthly fees.
 If a chequing account has zero monthly fees, the chances are that they lack on some other front.
 High-end banks usually charge a hefty monthly fee, but they also offer robust bank accounts with several features.
 It is up to you to choose a combination that suits your needs.

-One of the major perks offered by reputable banks is that CDIC Insurance protects your deposits.
+One of the significant perks offered by reputable banks is that CDIC Insurance protects your deposits.
 Although the chances of a bank failure are minimal, CDIC insurance will protect your deposits in case of bank closure or any other calamity that befalls the banking authority.
 Nearly all chequing accounts offered by major banks in Canada have this feature.

 Number of Free Transactions